Your Ultimate Guide to Visiting Iceland in October

 Iceland in October

-Are you planning a trip to Iceland in October and want to learn all about the weather and the best things to do?
+Are you planning a trip to Iceland in October and wondering what the weather is really like and whether it’s a good time to visit?

 Weather In Iceland in October

-If you ask a beach town girl like me, Iceland in October is very cold!
-But in reality, October isn’t too harsh yet, making it a great time to visit.
+If you ask a beach town girl like me, Iceland in October is freezing!
+But in reality, considering their average temperatures, October isn’t too harsh yet.
+Which makes it a great time to visit Iceland.

 The truth is, Icelandic weather is super unpredictable and can change in a heartbeat.
 So no matter what, be sure to pack those warm layers!